 Each year a sizeable group of St Mary’s students complete the The Duke of Edinburgh’s Bronze and Silver Awards, the nationally respected programme that encourages young people to acquire new skills, challenge themselves and make a contribution to their communities.
 The skills developed through DofE are widely recognised in education and employment as evidence of commitment, teamworking, strength of character and resilience.

 Every pupil belongs to one of the school’s four Houses – Abbeygate, Balkernegate, Headgate and Scheregate – named after the gates of Roman Colchester.
-Throughout the year, there are challenges of all kinds, from cake sales and quizzes to sponsored cross-country races, which offer opportunities for pupils to work together across the year groups and are entered into with great enthusiasm!
+Throughout the year, there are challenges of all kinds, from cake sales and quizzes to charity fundraisers, which offer opportunities for pupils to work together across the year groups and are entered into with great enthusiasm!
 House Cups are presented at the end of each year.

 From helping in the library to perhaps becoming a Lower or Senior School Head Girl, Games Captain, House Official or Prefect, there are many opportunities for pupils to develop their leadership skills and to make an active contribution to the school community.
 School Councils at both the Lower and Senior Schools give pupils a voice and their input into school life is valued.
 Many posts of responsibility are applied for and democratically elected.